wp-plugins/easytwitter/readme.txt

 Note: No methods will return any data with html markup. <br />

-For more support and examples please visit <a href="http://www.jimblogger.com/projects">my project page.</a>
+For more support and examples please visit <a href="http://www.jimblogger.com/projects">my projects page.</a>

 == Upgrade Notice ==
 N/A